-The underpinning research spans understanding of particle formation, continuous processes, advanced technology and innovative digital solutions.
-Important contributions from Florence, Brown, Ter Horst, Halbert and Johnston among others in the Strathclyde Institute of Pharmacy and Biomedical Sciences have been made to research on:
+The underpinning research spans understanding of particle formation, continuous processes, advanced technology and experimental design.
+Important contributions from Sefcik, Price, Chen and Cardona among others in the Faculty of Engineering have been made to research on:

-Particles - Exquisite control of particle quality attributes: Controlling the formation of particles is crucial to realising improved manufacturability, performance and stability demanded by robust, sustainable and cost effective medicines manufacture.
+Particles - Exquisite control of particle quality attributes: Controlling the formation of particles is crucial to realising improved manufacturability, performance and stability demanded by robust, sustainable and cost-effective medicines manufacture.
 Understanding how key particle attributes can be better controlled using advanced process technologies and exploiting this knowledge to streamline the final production of formulated products is vital to ensure medicines can be made with greater control and lower cost.
-Examples include the development of an advanced process control system jointly developed with CMAC, an SME (Perceptive Engineering) and AZ.
-This project delivered methods to directly control particle size, size distribution and significantly improve process yield (26% higher than corresponding batch process), improving productivity and reducing off-spec product and waste [R1].
-In addition, extensive characterisation of plug flow reactors coupled with supersaturation and seeding control enabled control over polymorphic form and unwanted nucleation and encrustation during continuous crystallisation [R2].
+Examples include exploiting extensive characterisation of plug flow reactors coupled with supersaturation and seeding control enabled direct control over polymorphic form and eliminated unwanted nucleation and encrustation during continuous crystallisation [R1].
+Further developments included high shear wet milling as a particle engineering strategy, delivering methods to control particle size and shape improving medicine manufacturability [R2].

 Processes - Smart workflows for accelerated development of particle formation processes: CMAC research has focussed extensively on the development of robust, scalable workflow processes for continuous crystallisation and drug product processes to enhance process understanding, avoid common failure modes and deliver consistent, high quality products.
 Several examples have been developed building a comprehensive and rigorous framework for advanced process development that support regulatory requirements such as the US Food and Drug Administration's Quality by Design guidance.
 An extensive multidisciplinary project developed the first major comprehensive workflow for continuous cooling crystallisation as a key outcome from the EPSRC CIM [R3].
 This system-wide view of the crystallisation process coupled scaled down experiments, prediction and multi-scale modelling to deliver robust process design and operation to achieve exquisite control of product attributes and quality.
-Workflows have also been published for anti-solvent crystallisation, impurity rejection in crystallisation [R4], spherical agglomeration, wash solvent selection in filtration washing and drying, determination of solubility of materials in polymeric systems and manufacturability of formulated products.
+Workflows have also been published for anti-solvent crystallisation [R6], impurity rejection in crystallisation, spherical agglomeration, wash solvent selection in filtration washing and drying, determination of solubility of materials in polymeric systems and manufacturability of formulated products.